Tochemey/goakt/changelogs/unreleased.md

 - **Actors and grains carry their role constraint through relocation and remote activation** ([#1334](https://github.com/Tochemey/goakt/issues/1334)).
 Actors spawned with `WithRole` and grains activated with `WithActivationRole` lost their role when recreated on another node, because `SpawnOn`, the grain cluster record, and the remote activation request did not carry it.
 All three paths now transport the role, and eager grain relocation honors it: a role-constrained eager grain is reassigned to the least-loaded surviving node advertising its role, and reported in `RelocationFailed` when no surviving node qualifies.
 Lazy grains stay unconstrained during relocation; their role is re-applied at the next activation.

+- **Peer state replication honors the remoting protocol pin** ([#1343](https://github.com/Tochemey/goakt/issues/1343)).
+The peer state snapshot a node replicates to its peers during graceful shutdown was sent over the legacy unary remoting path regardless of the configured protocol pin.
+With `remote.WithProtocolPin(remote.ProtocolPinDuplex)` every peer refused the connection, the leader found no snapshot, and the departing node's actors and grains were never relocated.
+The snapshot now travels through the actor system's own remoting client, on the same protocol-pinned control path as every other internal RPC.

 ## 📦 Dependencies

 - Updated Go to v1.26.6 (`go.mod` and the build Dockerfile).